Concern over lack of oversight involving sale of spin-out company

 Many of the details of the negotiations were managed by officials from the research office.

-Following the sale of FeedHenry Ltd, the report states that Waterford Institute of Technology received €1.6 million in respect of its shareholding.
+Following the sale of FeedHenry Ltd, the report states that WIT received €1.6 million in respect of its shareholding.

 The Institute retained €951,000 from the proceeds of the sale of its interest in FeedHenry Ltd.